rinogrego/Google-Data-Analytics-Capstone-Project/README.md

 # Google Data Analytics Capstone Project

-Capstone Project of Google Data Analytics Program by Coursera
+Capstone Project of Google Data Analytics Program by Coursera.
+This is a repository where I did my analysis project by following through the data analysis process taught in the certification program which consists of:
+    1. Ask
+    2. Prepare
+    3. Process
+    4. Analyze
+    5. Share
+    6. Act

 ## Project 1 - How Does a Bike-Share Navigate Speedy Success?